-- Complete all pre-requisite courses with a ‘C’ (not C-) or higher.
-Must be complete BEFORE you submit your application.
+Complete all pre-requisite courses with a ‘C’ (not C-) or higher.
+Must be completed BEFORE application submission.

-- Starting in Fall 2012, compliance with the Kirkhof College of Nursing course repeat policy: Students may repeat a total of three pre-requisite courses and only two of those courses may be science courses (BIO, CHM, BMS.)
+- Compliance with the Kirkhof College of Nursing course repeat policy: Students may repeat a total of three pre-requisite courses and only two of those courses may be science courses (BIO, CHM, BMS.)

-The admission criteria will be a combination of pre-requisite GPA + interview + Laker score (bonus for taking 29+ classes at GVSU).
+The admission criteria will be a combination of pre-requisite GPA + interview + Laker score (bonus for taking 29+ credits at GVSU).